kelsi-riley/project3/src/readme.txt

-The part that actually runs and does a thing is in 2D.py most of the code I have written is in syllablep.py
+The part that actually runs and does a thing is in HMMpoem.py.

-I have also altered HMM.py and 2D.py
+Most of the code I have written is in processing.py and HMMpoem.py, but I have also also altered HMM.py a little (i.e. the unsupervised_generation() function).

-Fear not, I will rename things and clean up my code/comment more clearly tomorrow

 I currently load in poems as lists of strings, where the strings are words and endline characters (I have inserted the end line characters at the end of lines).

+I think our next step will be to try to change it so that we get the correct syllable count.
+I'm not entirely sure how to do that.
+At this point.
+We can externally enforce it, but that seems like it would make our lines less reasonable.
+Idk.

 I was thinking we could put some character at the start of the volta to indicate that the volta is a thing.